Get Your E-2 Visa Business Plan Right

 Do you have contacts to tap into, or meetings lined up?
 Perhaps you already have contracts in place, or signed letters of intent?
 Clearly, the more solid these lines of activity, the better for your case.

-A further requirement is that the nature of the business is, in some logical sense, related, connected or relevant to the professional experience, skills or qualifications of the E-2 applicant.
+A further requirement is that the nature of the business is, in some logical sense, related, connected or relevant to the professional experience, skills or qualifications of the E-2 applicant, ie that you have the ability to successfully direct the company.

-NNU Immigration are London-based attorneys with specialist expertise in the E-2 visa, helping entrepreneurs, business owners and investors realise their ambitions for growth in the US.
+NNU Immigration are US attorneys with specialist expertise in the E-2 visa, helping entrepreneurs, business owners and investors realise their ambitions for growth in the US.

 If you have a question about an E-2 visa application, including the E-2 visa business plan, contact NNU Immigration and speak with one of our attorneys.